 Yesterday, Murray State star guard Ja Morant declared for the NBA Draft.
-Morant is currently projected to be selected second in our 2019 NBA Draft Guide.
+Morant is currently projected to be selected second in our 2019 NBA Mock Draft.
 Former NBA scout Bryan Oringher takes a deep dive on Morant and how he could transition into the NBA.

 First thing I do watching a prospect?
 Fire up Synergy.
 Load it up with a random assortment of clips from the whole college season.
 Watch possessions – shots, turnovers, etc.

 Oh boy.
 Here we go again.

 I’ve been a big proponent that we’re overdoing it with the Zion Williamson hype.
 I think he’s a really good prospect, but not a transcendent talent.

 With Ja, I saw another “man amongst boys” type situation.
 Zion quite literally has that in terms of his physical attributes.
 He is a physical behemoth, a freak whose sheer size and force just overwhelm college athletes.
 With Ja, I saw him playing well in games against teams like Spalding, or Tennessee Tech, or SIU-Evansville.

 I’m glad I kept watching, particularly his two NCAA tournament games against more high-level competition.
 Because this kid is ready for the NBA.

 Yes, Ja played an unbelievably easy schedule.
 (No, it’s not Ja’s fault.)
 Yes, I do believe strongly that his statistical dominance is just another reason why I trust a trained eye more than stats when it comes to college players.
 There have been, obviously, plenty of guys who dominated the college game but didn’t translate well to the next level.
 I haven’t closely watched this year’s other guard prospects yet, so it’s possible I’ll see someone who has as much NBA potential as Ja but who wasn’t able to shine like he was because they played a much higher-level schedule.